Why wool and natural fibres feel so good for your children.

 To avoid felting wool should not be soaked, rubbed, wrung out or brushed wet.
 Water temperature needs to be constant to avoid shocking and felting the fibres.
 Wool should never be dried on a heater or tumble dryer.

-A note about darning.
-Darning is back, thank goodness.
-If you haven't tried darning, once you do you'll be actively seeking out garments with holes to darn!
+ABOUT MENDING.
+Darning is back, thank goodness!
+If you haven't tried darning, once you do you'll be actively seeking out garments with holes to darn.
 Mending is a highly satisfying thing in today's age of disposable fast fashion.
 We've put together Mending Kits and also many great tips and inspiration in our Mending Gallery.
 Check our our Mending Resources page for instructions on darning.